Type: Red - Sicilia Igp

 Two dishes: Costolettine di montone impanate al timo (breaded mutton cutlets with thyme).
 Spalla di vitello al forno con patate e cipollotti (oven-roasted veal shoulder with potatoes and onions).

-Serve: In large goblets, the wine can be uncorked a few minutes before serving; otherwise open the bottle two hours earlier.
+Serve: Serve in large glasses, it can be uncorked a couple of hours earlier.
 Excellent at 18°C (64°F).

 Curiosity: Queen Maria Carolina, in flight from Naples, took refuge at Santa Margherita Belice in the palace shown on the label and it was the favorite residence of author Tomasi di Lampedusa.
 Gabriella Anca Rallo captured the image and set it in a Mille e una Notte ("Thousand and One Nights") sky dotted with stars and rich in promise.
 First vintage: 1995